getsentry/sentry-docs/src/collections/_documentation/development/sdk-dev/envelopes.md

 ### Authentication

-In addition to regular header- and querystring authentication, the Envelope endpoint allows to authenticate with an Envelope header, instead.
-To choose this, set the `"dsn"` Envelope header to the full DSN string.
+In addition to regular HTTP header- and querystring authentication, the Envelope endpoint allows to authenticate via an Envelope header.
+To choose this authentication method, set the `"dsn"` Envelope header to the full DSN string.

-If both are given, the endpoint validates that the information matches and otherwise rejects the request.
+If multiple forms of authentication are given, the endpoint validates that the information matches and otherwise rejects the request.
 If both are missing, the Envelope is rejected with status code `403 Forbidden`.

 ### Size Limits

-Event ingestion imposes limits on the size and number of items in Envelopes.
+Event ingestion imposes limits on the size and number of Items in Envelopes.
 These limits are subject to future change and defined currently as:

 - *20MB* for a compressed Envelope request
 - *50MB* for a full Envelope after decompression
 - *50MB* for all attachments combined
-- *50MB* for each attachment item
+- *50MB* for each attachment Item
-- *1MB* for event and transaction items
+- *1MB* for event and transaction Items
 - *100 sessions* per Envelope

 ## External References